※ Article 40 of the Act (Establishment and Composition)

 The Dispute Mediation Committee may recommend the parties to the mediation a settlement before mediation, if necessary.

-In addition, the Dispute Mediation Committee may request disputing parties to provide materials necessary to mediate the dispute, in which cases, such parties shall comply with the request unless any justifiable ground exists.
-The Committee may require disputing parties or relevant witnesses to appear before the Committee to hear their opinions, if deemed necessary, as well.
+such parties shall comply with the request unless any justifiable ground exists.
+The Committee may require disputing parties or relevant witnesses to

 (Sources : Article 47 of the Act)

-Provided, however, that the Committee deems that a case is more appropriate to be resolved by another institution or agency, it may exclude the case from the list by a resolution.
+Provided, however, that the Committee deems that a case is more appropriate to be resolved by another institution or agency, it may exclude the case from the list

 (Sources : Article 40, Paragraph 1 of the Act)